philbuchanan/MilkCMS/readme.md

 There are currently five possible templates:

 - index
-- frontpage (only available when using `frontasarticle` config option)
 - article
 - search (will return as search, even if the template doesn't exist and it is falling back to index)
 - error